 River sports often involve a lot of jumping into and out of the water as you launch your boat, portage around tricky sections, and scout the river ahead.
-So water shoes that can handle hiking are a smart pick.
+So a pair that can handle hiking is a smart pick.

 Want to save some money and grab some cheap water shoes?

-If you balk at the idea of paying $80 or more for water shoes, fear not: There are plenty of bargain options out there, too.
+If you balk at the idea of paying $80 or more, fear not: There are plenty of bargain options out there, too.
 When you don’t need to worry about highly athletic pursuits or turbulent water—think lounging at the beach or lakeshore, or more casual boating—then a more affordable pair will do just fine.